MaximeLeBesnerais/Membrane/readme.md

 - Cross-platform utilities and productivity tools
 - Any project where both UI elegance and processing power matter

+## Project Purpose

+I decided to build Membrane to empower another open source project I'm working on (Oyster Security).
+I needed a way to build a cross-platform application that could handle low level operations and SDKs while still having a modern and user-friendly interface.
+Existing solution used Electron (too heavy), Tauri (in Rust, I'm not good at Rust), and other solutions that were proprietary or not fitting my needs.

+I decided to build Membrane to solve my own problem, and I'm sharing it with the world in case it can help others.
+I'm not trying to compete with other projects, but rather to provide an alternative for developers who, like me, prefer C++ and want a lightweight, high-performance solution for their applications.

+Arguably, Membrane is not as feature-rich as Electron or Tauri, but it's a solid foundation that can be extended and improved over time.

 ## 🤝 Contributing

 This is my first open source project, so I'm learning as I go!
 I welcome contributions but please note that I might be slower than seasoned open source maintainers when it comes to reviewing and accepting PRs.